 The Argentine has ruled out ever making the cross-capital switch from Atletico, and praised Falcao amid continued speculation over his futureAtletico Madrid coach Diego Simeone has revealed that he would never manage great rivals Real Madrid out of respect for his current club.

 The former Argentina international has been in charge at the Vicente Calderon for almost 12 months and led them to a Europa League triumph last season, and he admitted he feels very loyal towards Los Rojiblancos.

 "I would never coach Real Madrid because I’m sentimental about the old things.
 I must be mad but it lives in my heart what I feel for this football club," he told Rock and Closs.

 "I have a contract until the end of the season and if you know me then you know I go on feelings.
 At the moment I feel good and I hope we can continue game by game, achieving what I’ve always wanted for Atletico.”

-The European Super Cup winner is currently second in La Liga but only trail leaders Barcelona on goal difference, and Simeone singled out his players for the start the club has made to the season.
+The European Super Cup winners are currently second in La Liga but only trail leaders Barcelona on goal difference, and Simeone singled out his players for the start they have made to the season.